theopenconversationkit/tock-react-kit/README.md

 #### Local storage history

-The optional `localStorageHistory` makes it possible to provide a history session of messages.
+The optional `localStorage.enableMessageHistory` setting (disabled by default) makes it possible to provide a history session of messages.
 This history loads at the creation of the chat and is stored in the local storage of the browser.

-The `localStorageHistory` parameter is an object, by default not set (enable then to false).
+The number of persisted messages can be configured with the `localStorage.maxMessageCount` setting.

 Example: